 Here’s a quick comparison table between ASCII and ANSI:

 For more detailed similarities and dissimilarities, continue reading below.

 Similarities of ASCII and ANSI code

-ASCII and ANSI are quite closely related character sets and both are old enough.
+ASCII and ANSI are quite closely related character sets.
 ANSI is an upgrading modification of the ASCII coding standard with a doubled number of characters.
 Both don’t have any byte order mark.
 The bottom 128 characters of the ANSI character set is identical with ASCII code points.
 But both of them have been replaced by the more versatile Unicode.

 - The first and most important thing that makes these two diverge is the total number of characters they can accommodate.
 ANSI can represent a total of 256 characters in the character set, which is double of ASCII character set.

 - ASCII code utilizes 7-bits per character but ANSII code requires a complete byte or 8-bit to identify each character.

 - It is not certain that the target computer contains the same ANSI code page to reproduce the file, especially if the file is shared halfway around the world from one country to another.
 But ASCII has no issues in reproducing the encoded file exactly.